2015 24 Hours of Le Mans: Qualifying

 As temperatures cooled in the final qualifying session, over a third of the field improved their fastest laps, but Jani's pole position time was unchallenged.
-Audi No. 7 led the session with a three minutes and 20.967 seconds lap time, still over four seconds shy of pole position.
+Audi No. 7 led the session with a 3:20.967 lap time, still over four seconds shy of pole position.
 Nissan improved all three of their cars during the session, closing to within a second of the closest LMP1 competitor.
 The No. 26 G-Drive Ligier-Nissan closed to within a second of KCMG to take the second grid position in LMP2, while Greaves remained in third.
 In LMGTE Pro the No. 51 AF Corse Ferrari rebounded from the loss of their qualifying times in the first session to lead the final session and come within a tenth of a second of Aston Martin.
 The sister AF Corse Ferrari also improved to fourth in the category to split the top of the grid in the class amongst the two manufacturers.
 The lead in LMGTE Am remained with the No. 98 Aston Martin, a second and a half ahead of the No. 83 AF Corse Ferrari.
 SMP Racing improved their time by leading both of the day's qualifying sessions to take second place on the grid, splitting the Aston Martin cars.
 The No. 67 AAI Porsche suffered a fire during the session which halted qualifying for nearly half an hour.